dullroar/ten-steps-to-linux-survival/Step07.md

           RX bytes:6839306 (6.5 MiB)  TX bytes:6839306 (6.5 MiB)
 ```

-To see what DNS servers the system is using:
+To see what DNS servers the system is using, you can look in
+`/etc/resolv.conf`\index{resolv.conf}:

+\drcap{DNS servers in resolv.conf}
 ```
 # cat /etc/resolv.conf
 domain mydomain.com